marcorosenbaum/marcorosenbaum/README.md

 # Hi there, I am Marco 👋

-I'm a Frontend Developer and I am driven by the belief that continuous learning is the key to mastery.
+I'm a Web Developer and I am driven by the belief that continuous learning is the key to mastery.

 Click [here](https://marcorosenbaum.netlify.app/) to view my portfolio website.